Agents of Change – Transformational Superheroes

-Colleague to Colleague (C2C) – hosted at Johnson County Community College
+Hosted by Colleague to Colleague (C2C) at Johnson County Community College

-The Annual Summer Institute on Distance Learning and Instructional Technology (SIDLIT) will be held on Thursday and Friday, July 30 – 31, 2015, at Johnson County Community College in Overland Park, Kansas (get directions).
+The Annual Summer Institute on Distance Learning and Instructional Technology (SIDLIT) was held on Thursday and Friday, August 4-5, 2016.

 SIDLIT is a professional development conference which includes presentations, topic-oriented special interest discussion groups, hands-on workshops, and demonstrations.
 Registration is required.
 One credit hour of graduate credit is also available from Emporia State University.